cdozdil/OptiScaler/Config.md

 ; 0.0 - 5.0 - Default (auto) is 2.5
 SuperSamplingMultiplier=auto
 ```

-To explain it clearly for example normally when your game is running at 1080p and `Quality` selected as DLSS preset it would render a 720p image and sends it to upscaler with other necessary input information and generates a 1080p image as output.
+To explain it clearly, for example, normally when your game is running at 1080p and  `Quality` is selected as DLSS preset, it would render a 720p image and send it to the upscaler with other necessary input information and generate a 1080p image as output.

-When supersampling is enabled it uses `SuperSamplingMultiplier` to calculate target render size of upscaler.
+If pseudo-supersampling is enabled, it uses `SuperSamplingMultiplier` to calculate the target render size of the upscaler.
 For 720p with default multiplier (2.5) it would be 1800p.
-So now upscaler will upscale image to 1800p instead of 1080p then OmniSaler will downsample output image to 1080p.
+So now the upscaler will upscale the image to 1800p instead of 1080p, then OmniSaler will downsample the output image to 1080p.

 ![pseudo superSampling](images/pss.png)

-Because of higher upscale target resolution there will be a performance loss compared to just upscaling.
-But subjectively it could create close to DLAA quality images with higher performance levels.
+Because of the higher resolution of the upscaled target, there will be a performance loss compared to just upscaling.
+But subjectively it could produce images close to DLAA quality with higher performance levels.

-From in-game menu it can be changed with realtime results.
+It can be changed from the in-game menu with real-time results.

 ![pss config](images/pss_config.png)

 ### Dx11withDx12 Sync Settings
-For DirectX11 with `fsr21_12`, `fsr22_12` and `xess` upscaler options OmniScaler uses a background DirectX12 device to be able to use these Dirext12 only upscalers.
-This is a really niche feature and might cause insctability with GPU drivers (Specially on Intel).
-To mitigate and prevent crashes or graphical issues this option could be used.
+For DirectX11 with `fsr21_12`, `fsr22_12` and `xess` upscaler options, OmniScaler uses a DirectX12 background device to be able to use these DirectX12 only upscalers.
+This is a very niche feature and can cause issues with unstable GPU drivers (especially on Intel).
+To mitigate and prevent crashes or graphical issues, this option could be used.

 ```ini
 [Dx11withDx12]